 On the date fixed for hearing and after giving a reasonable opportunity of being heard to the person(s) concerned, the adjudicating officer may, subject to reasons to be recorded in writing, pass any order as he thinks fit including an order for adjournment of the hearing to a future date.

-Every order passed under sub-rule (4) of Companies (Adjudication of Penalties) Rules, 2014, shall be dated and signed by the adjudicating officer.
+Every order passed under sub-rule (4), shall be dated and signed by the adjudicating officer.

 |VI.||If Company and Officer in default make absence themselves from the Hearing?|

 If any person fails, neglects or refuses to appear before the adjudicating officer, the adjudicating officer may proceed with the inquiry in the absence of such person after recording the reasons for doing so.

 |The adjudicating officer shall send a copy of the order passed by it to